 Will the 2026 FIFA World Cup be in 4K?

 Yes.
-Every match streams live in 4K on FOX One and most major Pay TV providers.
-Tubi also streams the opening ceremony and two matches — Mexico vs. South Africa and USA vs. Paraguay — free in 4K with no subscription needed.
+Every match streams live in 4K on FOX One in the USA and on most major Pay TV providers.
+NHK BS Premium 4K carries all 104 matches in 4K in Japan.
+Tubi streams the opening ceremony and two matches free in 4K with no subscription: Mexico vs. South Africa on June 11 and USA vs. Paraguay on June 12.

 Can I watch the 2026 World Cup outside my country?

-Your home country broadcaster app may block access outside its territory due to regional rights restrictions.
-A VPN can help you access your home broadcaster while traveling abroad.
-Always use a reputable VPN service and check local laws before using one.
+Your home broadcaster app may block access outside its territory due to regional rights restrictions.
+A reputable VPN can help you access your home broadcaster while traveling abroad.
+Always check local laws before using a VPN.

 Does FIFA+ stream the 2026 World Cup live?

-FIFA+ will not stream most matches live in countries where exclusive broadcast rights have been sold to local partners.
-FIFA+ may offer highlights, behind-the-scenes content and non-live programming during the tournament.
+No. FIFA+ does not stream live matches in countries where exclusive rights have been sold to local partners, which covers nearly every major market.
+FIFA+ offers highlights, behind-the-scenes content and non-live programming during the tournament.

 What time do the 2026 World Cup matches kick off in the US?